 The short answer is no. Some people think they are related, but they are not actually related in any way.

 A Labrador retriever red fox dog is a purebred Lab.
 Presently, no evidence connects them to Vizslas.
 They are similar in coat color, big ears, and facial expression.

 However, some things set different types of Labradors apart.
-For example, a fox red Labrador retriever is more athletic than other types of Labradors, even than the German Shepherd Golden Retriever mix.
+For example, a fox red Labrador retriever is more athletic than other types of Labradors.
 A Vizsla is much smaller than other Labradors.

 Are red Labs Rare?

 Fox red Labs are not as popular as other Labradors, but they are still great dogs.
 Breeders don’t breed fox red Labradors as much as other colors, but it is still a priority.
 It can be more difficult to breed red fox puppies because they are inherited.